SovereignCloudStack/standards/Standards/scs-0302-v2-domain-manager-role.md

 Management of groups SHOULD be possible using OpenStack APIs.

-In case of federated Identities there it is possible that groups on the IdP side do not match groups on the cloud provider side.
+In the case of federated Identities the possibility exists that groups on the IdP side do not match groups on the cloud provider side.
 In addition to that there might be a need to combine federated and local users.
 This would only be possible when groups are managed by the OpenStack.